 Students wishing to withdraw from a course after the deadline must petition the Committee.
 The Committee will review requests for the following scenarios:

-- Late Withdrawal: to withdraw from a course after the withdrawal deadline (i.e., the ninth week of the semester).
+- Late Withdrawal: to withdraw from a course after the withdrawal deadline (i.e., the fourteenth week of the semester).
 If your petition is approved, you will be withdrawn from the course and the course will appear on your transcript with a “W.”

 - Remove “W”: to remove the “W” from the transcript.
 This is usually only permitted when there are extenuating circumstances and students can prove that they stopped attending the course during the add/drop period (i.e., during the first two weeks of the semester).